Marxlp/serialComPlot/README.md

 # serialComPlot
-Tool to plot data reading from serial port on Windows
+A Tool to plot data reading from serial port on Windows
+##Licence
+LGPL-3.0